regenstrief/T15Training/README.md

 ## Didactic Material
 ### Introduction

 The last decade or so has seen tremendous changes in the healthcare landscape.
 Most notably, paper records have now been replaced by electronic health records (EHRs).
 These records capture highly detailed information regarding the care a patient receives.
 This includes information on medications received, tests performed, diagnoses, hospital stays etc. As you can imagine this data can be highly valuable from a research standpoint.
-However, due to its sheer volume and granularity, analyzing data derived from an EHR poses challenges related to data analysis and interpretation that make it harder to deriver value from tis data.
+However, due to its sheer volume and granularity, analyzing data derived from an EHR poses challenges related to data analysis and interpretation that make it harder to derive value from this data.

 In addition to generating large amounts of data, EHRs have also made it possible to share health data of entire populations for public health practices.
 For instance, EHRs have made it possible to monitor population health data in real-time in order to detect outbreaks, or any sudden changes in the health status.
 This process is known as syndromic surveillance and allows public health agencies to monitor public health and enables the early detection of outbreaks and epidemics.
 This in turn facilitates public health agencies to  mobilize a swift and appropriate response to any emergencies.

 As part of the the Indiana training program in public and population health informatics, we created excercise sets which focus on these two related but distinct use cases of electronic healthd ata.
 In the following exercises, we will see some examples of ways in which EHR-derived data can be manipulated and used to answer research questions.
+In addition to EHR data, the use of publicly available data from online sources such as webpages is also becoming increasingly popular in public health research.
+As such, we will also explore one such use case which focuses on extracting data from the National Oceaonographic and Atmosphereic Administration website using _web scraping_ methods.

 **Note: While the datasets used in these exercises have been derived from real EHR data, for privacy and security purposes they have been deidentified and perturbed.
 Since individual observations in the data have been modified, spurious associations may be discovered and as such, these findings should \*NOT\* be considered as evidence or as scientific premise for future research.**